giellalt/lang-sma/sma.md

     eCASEOBL ;
 ```

- :e ATTR_0     ;
- :e PRED_S     ;

- :e ATTR_0     ;

- :e ATTR_0     ;
- :e PRED_S     ;

-          :e ATTR_0   ;

-          :e PRED_S   ;

-+Err/Attr:e ATTR_S   ;

-# LEXICON ODDEVEN2
+## LEXICON `ODDEVEN2`
-This one gives EVEN and ODD  Comporation.
+This one gives EVEN and ODD  Comparation.

 ```
            :es ODDCASEOBL ;
            :e  EVENCOMP   ;
  +Cmp/SgNom:es R          ;
-      +Use/NG:es ODDCOMP    ;  ! trond test, utkommentert gjev Total passes: 1140, Total fails: 61, Total: 1201
+    +Use/NG:es ODDCOMP    ;
 ```

-# LEXICON es_E_EVEN3
+## LEXICON `es_E_EVEN3`
-This one gives EVEN Comporation, and -s in attributt and wowel in predikativ, which gives EVEN-COMP.
+This one gives EVEN Comparation, and -s in attributt and wowel in predikativ, which gives EVEN-COMP.
 ```
         :e ATTR_S      ;
         :e EVENCOMP    ;
 ```

-# LEXICON as_oes_A_OE_EVEN3
+## LEXICON `as_oes_A_OE_EVEN3`
-This one gives EVEN Comporation, and -s in attributt and wowel in predikativ, which gives EVEN-COMP.
+This one gives EVEN Comparation, and -s in attributt and wowel in predikativ, which gives EVEN-COMP.
 ```
       +Use/NG:a  ATTR_S      ;
              :oe ATTR_S      ;